JetBrains/resharper-fsharp/README.md

 [![Join the chat at https://gitter.im/JetBrains/fsharp-support](https://badges.gitter.im/JetBrains/fsharp-support.svg)](https://gitter.im/JetBrains/fsharp-support?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 F# support in Rider is implemented as a plugin made of two major components:
 * ReSharper.Host plugin (referred to as the *backend*) that adds F# support to ReSharper and is implemented in ReSharper.FSharp solution.
 ReSharper.Host is a modification of ReSharper used as a language service that the IntelliJ Platform interacts with.
-The backend is written in C# and F#.
+The backend is written in F# and C#.
 * IntelliJ Platform plugin for Rider (referred to as the *frontend*) that defines F# as a new IntelliJ Platform language but delegates most of the work to the backend.
 This part also adds F# Interactive support.
-The frontend is written in Kotlin.
+The frontend is written in Kotlin and Java.

 F# support in Rider makes use of open source software, most notably [FSharp.Compiler.Service](https://github.com/dotnet/fsharp) and [Fantomas](https://github.com/fsprojects/fantomas).